Is 'Swidgers' a real word?

 Where did the Swidgers come from and why were they put here?

-The Swidger fable is told by Echo under a starry night on that desert beach of Dungeness early in book one of THE FUTURE WAS ALWAYS WAITING.
+The SWIDGERS fable is told by Echo under a starry night on that desert beach of Dungeness early in book one of THE TIME THAT NEVER WAS.
 This tale, ‘our own Swidger story’ as Granny calls, is about the Universe dreaming it’s a real Universe and then suddenly waking up and discovering it is.
 Only then something goes wrong and the reality of the dream becomes a nightmare.
-The full explanation and meaning of this allegorical tale is not fully revealed until book two, THE DAY THEY SAVED TOMORROW, yet William is bright enough to understand that it somehow connects with Granny’s observation that Time is ‘out of joint’ and it’s Swidgers who were born to set it right.
+The full explanation and meaning of this allegorical tale is not fully revealed until book two, THE TIME THEY SAVED TOMORROW, yet William is bright enough to understand that it somehow connects with Granny’s observation that Time is ‘out of joint’ and it’s Swidgers who were born to set it right.

 Why are coming-of-age stories so very popular?